MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/webstack-lamp-deployment-single-region.md

 ---

 > [!NOTE]
-> Just remove the `--shard-count` and `--subnet-id` if you are using a non-premium SKU or you don't want to setup a cluster and secure the cache behind an Azure Virtual Network.
+> Just note that the main difference between the Standard and Premium plans are the `--shard-count` and `--subnet-id`, which enable to setup a cluster and secure the cache behind an Azure Virtual Network.
+Remove them if you are not interested on that.

 #### Get details of the cache (hostName, enableNonSslPort, port, sslPort, primaryKey and secondaryKey)